stephenmcgruer/stephenmcgruer.github.io/src/blog/_posts/2014-03-02-the-scotsman-returneth.markdown

 poles/blinds for all of our windows (though no curtains!).
 Alas, while the desk and TV stand were easily assembled, we ran into plasterboard problems when trying to put up the blinds.
-(The matter has been raised to a more experience body.
+(The matter has been raised to a more experienced body.
 Hi Dad!).
 Still, overall a success I feel, and I have finally been able to remove my computer from the dining table and give it a proper
 home: